-We all wish we had a stainless steel double oven, paired with a fancy fridge and granite countertops.
+Sure, we all wish we had a stainless steel double oven paired with a fancy fridge and granite countertops.
 And while we're wishing, why not include a personal chef to prepare all this food?
-The reality for most of us is that we only have one oven, and it can get stressful when multiple dishes need to be cooked, warmed and ready to eat all at the same time.
+The reality for most of us is that we have only one oven, and it can get stressful when multiple dishes need to be cooked, warmed and ready to eat all at the same time.

 And you'll see personalized content just for you whenever you click the My Feed .